 They smell so good, you might just bring people in off the streets.

 Sometimes I want the crunch of whole or chopped hazelnuts, sometimes I just want to add the hazelnut flavor with finely ground nuts, and of course sometimes I want both.

 And that’s exactly what going on in this recipe.

 Bob’s Red Mill Hazelnut Meal/Flour has become a staple in my pantry.

-I’ve been using it in everything from these mouthwatering granola bars, to pie crusts, waffles and even as a crust for chicken.
 Not only will it bring its wonderful flavors to everything it’s added to, but it can also be a fantastic gluten-free alternative to other flours.

 - 1 cup hazelnuts

 - 1 1/2 cups Bob's Red Mill Hazelnut Meal/Flour